COSC3020/dynamic-euler-regtoga/README.md

 What is the worst-case big $\Theta$ time complexity of your algorithm?

+All i did was remove the need for recursion by realizing that every factorial builds on the previous one.
+1! = 1, 2! = 2 * 1!, 3! = 3 * 2!... so the loop runs n times because using this method we need to calculate every factorial before n.

+$n \in \Theta(n)$

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.